Meal Prep for Beginners: A Simple Week-by-Week Plan

 Easy Prep-Ahead Breakfasts

 Track your prepped meals with CalorieCue by snapping a photo when you portion them out.
-This way, logging during the week is instant — just select from your recent meals.
+The app remembers the meal, so logging during the week takes one tap instead of three minutes of database searching.

 Week 3: Introduce Variety